 - Tightly roll into a tube along the long side of the rectangle.
 Try and make your tube as even as possible.

-- Cut in half, then half again and repeat until you have approx 10 buns of the same size.
-The two ends of the tube may be trimmed and disregarded before doing this as the filling will not reach the ends evenly.
+- Cut in half, then half again and repeat until you have approximately 10 buns of the same size.
+The two ends of the tube may be trimmed and disregarded before doing this, as the filling will not reach the ends evenly.

 - It is important to make sure that the slices are of even thickness.
-They should be about 3 or 4cms thick.
-This will ensure even cooking, thinner ones will obviously cook quicker than fatter ones.
+They should be about 3 or 4 centimetres thick.
+This will ensure even cooking.
+Thinner ones will obviously cook quicker than fatter ones.

 - Cover with cling film or a clean tea towel and leave to rest for half an hour.

-- Once cooled you can prepare the lemon drizzle icing glaze.
+- Once cooled, you can prepare the lemon drizzle icing glaze.
 Add the icing to a bowl and finely grate in the lemon zest.
-Add a tbsp of water and mix.
-This will not seem like enough but it is quite surprising, carry on mixing to find out.
+Add a tablespoon of water and mix.
+This will not seem like enough, but it is quite surprising—carry on mixing to find out.
 Add a little more water if needed until the icing sugar is gooey.

 - The buns are now ready to serve.

 - It may seem like a lot of work from my long list of instructions, but really it isn't.

 - Do not let the milk and butter boil.
 Allow to cool before adding the flour and egg.
 Otherwise, the heat from the milk can start to cook the egg and it will scramble.

 - Notice how I have the salt and the yeast on opposite sides of the bowl before mixing.
 This is because when salt comes into direct contact with yeast it kills it.
 This will stop the mix from rising during proving.